LINC Conference

 “Public Policy for the Use of Free and Open Source Software in Education at the University Level: The Case of Brazil” presented by Ana Cristina Azevedo Pontes de Carvalho

-“A Satellite EDUSAT: Changing the State of Education in India” presented by Rahul Gupta and Nidhi Garg (India)
+“A Satellite EDUSAT: Changing the State of Education in India” presented by Nidhi Garg (India)

 “E- University: Bridging the Equality and Opportunity in Education for All” presented by Wanida Sujjapunroj (Thailand)